-Hon.
-Mr. Calvert: - Mr. Speaker, I move that a Bill respecting the Administration of Oaths of Office be now introduced and read the first time.
+Moved by the Hon.
+Mr. Calvert, that a Bill respecting the Administration of Oaths of Office be now introduced and read the first time.

-Motion agreed to and the Bill read a first time.
+The question being put, it was agreed to and the said Bill was, accordingly, read the first time.